mikotoIO/mikoto/README.md

 Use Docker Compose to run the necessary services.

-To develop all apps and packages, run the following command:
+To develop apps and packages, run the following command:

 ```sh
 pnpm start